 Managerial actions influence the survival probabilities of the keystone species of an ecological-economic system.
 In turn, the well-being of these keystone species translates into the well being or the resilience of the underlying ecological-economic system.
 What are the theoretical links between managerial actions, keystone species, and the resilience of ecological-economic systems?
 Recently, Batabyal (2002) has addressed aspects of this question.
 In this paper, we extend the analysis in Batabyal (2002).
 First, we use a stochastic model to delineate a stylized ecological-economic system.
 Next, we discuss the links between managerial actions, keystone species, and this ecological-economic system’s resilience.
 Finally, we show how the model can be used to actually compute the resilience of our ecological-economic system.

 Department, Program, or Center

-Batabyal, Amitrajeet, "On the links between managerial actions, keystone species, and the resilience of ecological-economic systems" (2004).
+Batabyal, Amitrajeet A., "On the links between managerial actions, keystone species, and the resilience of ecological-economic systems" (2004).
 Accessed from

 RIT – Main Campus